Remuneration report for the year 2024

 • It secures the future economic performance and earning power of the Hannover Leasing Group in the long term.

-• The HANNOVER LEASING Group maintains a corporate organization that functionally supports the consideration of sustainability risks and compliance with processes.
+• The HANNOVER LEASING Group maintains a corporate organization that provides functional support for the consideration of sustainability risks and compliance with processes.
 Employees are a key factor in achieving the ESG targets that have been set.
-Almost every department is entrusted with ESG issues.
-Employees therefore receive regular training in this area.
+Nearly every department is entrusted with ESG issues.
+Employees therefore receive regular training on this topic.

 • A compliance guideline and corresponding code of conduct with associated measures additionally regulate the conduct of employees with regard to ESG requirements in the context of their professional activities.